 Size: 20ml – 237ml

-Predictable with an even, smooth consistency, this paint readily mixes without clumping.
-I've found very little colour shift, which makes it easy to work with.
+Predictable with an even, smooth consistency, these paints readily mix without clumping.
+I've found very little colour shift, which makes them easy to work with.
 They're highly pigmented, much brighter than any student range and the colours stay vivid when thinned.
 Combined with how water-soluble they are, this puts them among the best acrylics for thinner washes.

 Quality: student